 A portico (Italian for small porch) leads to a home’s entrance or can be a walkway around a home, always covered by a roof, and marked by multiple columns.
 Influenced by Greek architecture, today’s porticos can range from contemporary to Victorian.
 Porticos will sometimes be constructed with walls and often have pediments, or triangular architectural feature centered at the top.

 Common in ancient Greek architecture, some of the world’s most famous porticos include the Pantheon in Rome, the Acropolis in Athens, and the US Supreme Court building in Washington, DC.
 Porticos are part of the defining architecture of the city of Bologna.

 Patios are outdoor landscape elements, usually uncovered and not necessarily attached to the home.
 More often than not, they are located in the back of the house and are paved with poured concrete, paving stones, brick, natural stone, gravel or tile.

 Patios were once confined to an area directly near a home’s back door for easy access to and from the kitchen.
 Today’s patios serve multiple purposes, from defining a specific area of a garden to providing multiple seating options to housing an outdoor kitchen.

-At Catchlight, we have had the privilege of painting a variety of outdoor porches, some very grand in scale while others more modest.
-The historic homes we paint often adorned with the architectural balustrades, scroll work and the pediments described here.
+At Catchlight, we have had the privilege of painting a variety of outdoor porches, some very grand in scale while others were more modest.
+The historic homes we paint often adorned with the architectural balustrades, scrollwork, and pediments described here.
 Proper application of the right paint color both enhances these unique details and honors the home’s historic beauty.
 If you have a porch or portico, or for that matter, a veranda or lanai, that needs our painting services, please be in touch.